A Guide to raising Frogs and Tadpoles

 Some basic rules for raising Tadpoles

-Please note that frogs and tadpoles should not be moved from their own area.
+Please note that frogs and tadpoles should not be removed from their own area.
 Moving them encourages the spread of disease if any is present.

 Frogs often lay their eggs in puddles after rain, and with the hot sun beating down, puddles have a tendency to dry up.
 Eggs or tadpoles then lose their water source, and we unfortunately lose more frogs from our eco system.
 If the puddles are in your garden or your street, it should be acceptable for you to give them a helping hand.

 The best container for raising tadpoles is one that is short on height but wide in the base.
 This allows more oxygen concentration in the water.
-It may be made of glass, foam but NO METAL.
+It may be made of glass or plastic but NO METAL.

 If you do not have many tadpoles and are using a smaller container, sand is a good choice for the bottom, but must be washed many, many times to remove any salt.
 Small fish tank pebbles will also do fine.

 Rule one – it must be clean – tap water is not suitable as it has chemicals in it.
 Try to get water from the place where you gathered the tadpoles.

 Rule two – the water must be salt free – water from tidal rivers must purified.

 Rule three – rain water is the best to use – no salt, no chemicals.